theforeman/foreman-ansible-modules/roles/content_views/README.md

 Each content view also requires either a list of repositories or components (for a composite content view):
 - `repositories` - List of repositories to add to the content view.
 Each repository requires the following fields:
   - `name` - The name of the repository
+  - `organization` - The explicit organization of this resource will overwrite the default of `foreman_organization`
   - `product` - The product which the repository belongs to
 - `components` - List of content views to add to the composite content view.
 Each component requires the following fields:
   - `content_view` - The name of the content view